freddylukai/stellaris-optimizer/README.md

 #### Extensions

-At present, you can directly edit values as necessary.
+At present, you can directly edit values as necessary; this is especially useful for deficits of resources from other parts of your empire.

 ### v1-planet-optimizer.py